DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * resyncProgressPercentage `integer`: The resync progress percentage.
   * rpoInSeconds `integer`: The RPO in seconds.
   * selectedRecoveryAzureNetworkId `string`: The selected recovery azure network Id.
+  * selectedSourceNicId `string`: The selected source nic Id which will be used as the primary nic during failover.
-  * sourceVmCPUCount `integer`: The CPU count of the VM on the primary side.
+  * sourceVmCpuCount `integer`: The CPU count of the VM on the primary side.
-  * sourceVmRAMSizeInMB `integer`: The RAM size of the VM on the primary side.
+  * sourceVmRamSizeInMB `integer`: The RAM size of the VM on the primary side.
   * targetVmId `string`: The ARM Id of the target Azure VM.
 This value will be null until the VM is failed over.
 Only after failure it will be populated with the ARM Id of the Azure VM.
   * uncompressedDataRateInMB `number`: The uncompressed data change rate in MB.
   * useManagedDisks `string`: A value indicating whether managed disks should be used during failover.